 Once a notebook is complete, have the students add extra slides at the end and assign a project.
 For example, after completing the DIGITAL Notebook on the Solar System, I’d have the students pick a particular planet and research it having them add hyperlinks, videos, photos, etc. There are many ways to go beyond the technology and use it as the tool it was intended to be!

-Try out the SAMPLER to see how these digital notebooks work.
+Try out the SAMPLER (go to Part 3 for details) to see how these digital notebooks work.
 Each slide will have a website and a video link.
 I have personally evaluated each website to be reliable and trustworthy.
 I have also watched the entire video to make sure that it is appropriate for elementary students and safe to view.

-All the video links go through safeshare.tv, pureview.com or safeyoutube.net.
-These services take a YouTube video and strips out all the comments, links, ads, etc. and ONLY presents the video to the student.
+All the video links go through safeshare.tv, pureview.com or video.link.
+These services take a YouTube video and strips out all the comments, links, ads, etc., and ONLY present the video to the student.
 I also provide direct links to YouTube as well.

 If you’re interested in seeing the entire resource, check it out HERE.

 Need more ideas, tips, and resources for using Google in the Classroom?

 Check out these blog posts on using Google Slides.